gofullstack/chef-legacy/README.md

 ## Implementation Overview

-The `migrate` task is split into two parts: `import` and `cull`.
-The former determines which records from the Opscode Community Site have yet to be imported and imports them.
-The latter determines which imported records no longer exist in the Opscode Community Site and deletes them.
+The `migrate` task is split into three parts: `import`, `cull`, and `amend`. `import` determines which records from the Opscode Community Site have yet to be imported and imports them. `cull` determines which imported records no longer exist in the Opscode Community Site and deletes them. `amend` combs through imported cookbooks and makes sure that any updates on the existing community site make their way to Supermarket.

 Take the User migration for example, which is configured as follows: